 Frank’s first cousin WX11580 Donald Spencer McGlinn who enlisted in April 1941, was 6 years younger and a reinforcement who joined ‘C’ Coy with Frank (Frank was in No. 10 Platoon and Don in No. 11 Platoon) also went with ‘D’ Force S Battalion to work on the Burma-Thai Railway.
 Don McGlinn worked at Kanu II at Hellfire Pass.
 As Don died on 15 July 1943 it would be correct to assume he was evacuated from Kanu II to Tarsau where he died of dysentery and avitaminosis at the age of 28 years.
 Don’s death would have been felt deeply by Frank.
 Their fathers are brothers.

-On 22 January 1952 WX7869 Thomas ‘Tom’ Henry Green was killed in an mining accident at Muja near Collie. (unable to locate details of his death).
+On 22 January 1952 WX7869 Thomas ‘Tom’ Henry Green was killed in an mining accident at Muja near Collie. (unable to locate the details of his death).
 He was 33 years old.
 He had grown up and lived his whole life in the Collie area.
+Tom was married with a young son, Trevor.

 WX6155 Leo Patrick ‘Paddy’ Byrne with ‘Blackforce’ was evacuated from Java February 1942.
 He sailed on the hospital ship H.M.’
 Wuseh’ from Java to AGH at Colombo, Ceylon arriving on 4 March 1942.
 He returned to Australia and was discharged from the Army.